dalikewara/ayapingping-go/README.md

 - Here you place main business models or entities, business repositories, business services, business use cases, or anything about business flow requirement.

-- Any changes outside `src/domains` **SHOULD NOT** affects existing business domain flow.
+- Any changes outside `src/domains` **SHOULD NOT** affect existing business domain flow.

 ### src/domains/{my-domain}/delivery

-Delivery handlers used by your applications.
+Delivery handlers used by your specified business domains.

-- Here you place handlers for your applications, presenters or anything between client and your business domain.
+- Here you place handlers for your specified business domains, to handle presenters or anything to be done between client and the business domains.
   Example:
-    - `src/domains/{my-domain}/delivery/http`, to handle http request from client.
+    - `src/domains/{my-domain}/delivery/http`, to handle http requests from client.
-    - `src/domains/{my-domain}/delivery/grpc`, to handle gRPC request from client.
+    - `src/domains/{my-domain}/delivery/grpc`, to handle gRPC requests from client.
     - etc...

 ### src/libraries

 Helpers (custom functions) to help you do some common tasks.

+- Here you place custom functions to help you do some common tasks for your applications.

 - You may use any of the functions directly in the business domain.
+But, **BE CAREFUL**, any changes in this folder **SHOULD NOT** affect existing business domain flow.

 - You may use them in any place.